 If you think of a typical English village, you might well think of a place like the one in the photo above.
-This gorgeous scene is from Castle Combe in an area called the Cotswolds, which covers Wiltshire, Gloucestershire, Oxfordshire, Worcestershire and Warwickshire.
-The Cotswolds is world-famous for its pretty yellow stone houses and landscape of hills, trees and fields.
-You can also find houses like this in Somerset, Northamptonshire and Rutland.
+This gorgeous scene is from Castle Combe in an area called the Cotswolds, a chain of hills running through Wiltshire, Gloucestershire, Oxfordshire, Worcestershire and Warwickshire.
+The area is world-famous for its pretty yellow stone houses and landscape of hills, trees and fields (although you can also find houses like this in Somerset, Northamptonshire and Rutland).

 However, the photos below are also from Britain.
 The countryside and housing style is completely different.
 And these changes can happen within 20 miles of each other.
 Drive from North Yorkshire to East Sussex and the landscape changes completely, several times.